hashicorp/katakoda/terraform-use-modules/step2.md

 to a module block will set variable values.

-On the Terraform registry page for the AWS VPC module, you will see an `Inputs` tab that describes all of the [input variables](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs) that module supports.
+On the Terraform registry page for the AWS VPC module, you will find an `Inputs` tab that describes all of the [input variables](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs) that module supports.

 Some input variables are _required_, meaning that the module doesn't provide a